 Last weekend I was fortunate enough to be asked by Marie Clare to do cooking demonstrations at the wonderful Gardening Scotland show near Edinburgh.
 I’ve done demos there before so jumped at the chance to get involved again.
 This time the food theatre was sponsored by Albert Bartlet Potatoes so all recipes had to be inspired by the spud!
 I chose to do three recipes (oh yes, a tad ambitious but what the hell) Greek Garlic And Potato Dipping Sauce, Scottish Minty Macaroons and the Minted Pea And Potato Scones that I’m sharing with you today.

-Gardening Scotland is a beautiful show, it has to be beautiful with all those stunning flowers everywhere, and it’s not just those flowers themselves, it is how they are presented that makes all the difference.
+Gardening Scotland is a beautiful show, it has to be beautiful with all those stunning flowers everywhere.
+It’s not just those flowers themselves, it is how they are presented that makes all the difference.